 - Start your water bath canner in a pot big enough to hold 5 pint mason jars.
 The water (and the pot!) should be deep enough once the jars are added there is at least 1 inch of water above the top of the jars.
 Bring the pot to a boil.

 - Prepare a brine by bringing 4 cups water, 4 cups vinegar and 1/2c salt to a boil.

 - While the brine and canner are coming up to a boil, gently wash cucumbers to remove any dirt, and nip off both ends.
 Either leave the cucumbers whole, or slice into 1/2inch slices.

 - At the bottom of each wide mouth pint mason jar, add 1 teaspoon of mustard seeds, dill seeds, coriander seeds and the dill heads or fresh herb sprigs.

 - Pack tightly with pickles and a few slices of onion.
 Top 2 with 2-3 garlic cloves.
-Be sure to leave 1 inch of headspace.
+Be sure to leave 1 inch of headspace above the pickles.

 - Cover with brine to just submerge the vegetables, being sure to leave 1/2 inch of headspace above the top level of the brine.